alexrudy/postalicious/readme.txt

 == Features ==

 * Automatically create posts in your blog with your bookmarks that allows you to keep your blog updated by just bookmarking your favorite websites!
-* Works with del.icio.us, ma.gnolia, Google Reader, Reddit and Yahoo Pipes.
+* Works with delicious, ma.gnolia, Google Reader, Reddit and Yahoo Pipes.
 * Complete control over how often your bookmarks are posted and how many bookmarks should appear on each post.
 * If the post is not ready for prime time, Postalicious creates a draft with the pending bookmarks which you can publish any time or wait for Postalicious to publish it when it meets your publishing settings.
 * Full customization on the look of posts created by Postalicious, including templates for the post slug, post title, and post body.
 * Integrates with WordPress 2.3 tags, or with Ultimate Tag Warrior and Simple Tagging plugins in earlier version of WordPress.
-* Support for del.icio.us, ma.gnolia and Google Reader.
+* Support for delicious, ma.gnolia and Google Reader.
 * Filter the bookmarks that are posted to your blog depending on how you tagged them.
 * Logs all the activity so that you know what Postalicious did and when.

 == Version History ==

+= Version 2.0rc6 =

+* Postalicious now works with delicious 2.0 (aka. delicious.com).

 = Version 2.0rc5 =